slashinfty/srcom-bot/README.md

 Gets a list of all categories for a specific game.
 For example, `!src celeste;*` would get all (main) categories of Celeste.
 If you want to include miscellaneous categories, include a `+` at the end, such as `!src celeste;*+`.

+`!src game;category|*`

+Gets a list of all sub-categories for a specific game, if any sub-categories exist.
+For example, `!src kirby's dream land;beat the game|*` would get all sub-categories of the Beat the Game category of Kirby's Dream Land.

 `!src game;category|sub-category;runner`

 Gets a person best for a specific runner in a specific category of a specific game.
 For example, `!src super mario world;0 exit;linkdeadx2` would get linkdeadx2's personal best in the 0 Exit category of Super Mario World.
 As before, sub-category is optional and dependent on the game.
 To get andreww's No Major Glitches (Low%) PB in The Legend of Zelda: A Link to the Past, you could do `!src /alttp;no major glitches|low%;andreww`.